 An ISMS should include processes for prioritizing and allocating work.
-To establish balanced priorities, a formal method should be employed (see Chapter II, Section 2.5).
+To establish balanced priorities, a formal method should be employed (see Chapter II, Section 2).
 The necessary criteria for a quality risk-based prioritization method are described in DOE-DP-STD-3023-98, Guidelines for Risk-Based Prioritization of DOE Activities.
 Protecting the public, the workers, and the environment is always a priority in the planning and performance of work activities.
 Balancing priorities is particularly important when defining work, assessing hazards, identifying controls, and designing feedback and continuous improvement programs.
-Once a decision is made to accomplish a particular task, all the controls identified for that task are also necessary; as a result, the decision to do the work includes a prioritization decision to apply the necessary resources as defined by the agreed-upon controls (see Chapter II, Section 2.5).
+Once a decision is made to accomplish a particular task, all the controls identified for that task are also necessary; as a result, the decision to do the work includes a prioritization decision to apply the necessary resources as defined by the agreed-upon controls (see Chapter II, Section 2).

-Note that each of the processes described above would generally be part of the contractor's project management system, which would be used in defining operations plans, work plans, and budgets (see Chapter II, Sections 2.1 and 2.5).
+Note that each of the processes described above would generally be part of the contractor's project management system, which would be used in defining operations plans, work plans, and budgets (see Chapter II, Section 2).

-- DOE approves the contractor's proposed tasks and prioritization of the mission expectations transmitted to the contractor. - The approved task identification, prioritization, and funding are subject to configuration management processes to ensure formal change control. - Task prioritization and funding allocation clearly address both ES&H and programmatic needs. - Line management provides input and approval of task prioritization and funding allocation. - Task prioritization and funding allocation clearly address commitments to and agreements with DOE and stakeholders. - Funding allocation provides resources to adequately analyze hazards associated with the work. - Funding allocation provides resources for implementation of hazard controls for tasks being funded.
+- DOE approves the contractor's proposed tasks and prioritization of the mission expectations transmitted to the contractor. - The approved task identification, prioritization, and funding are subject to configuration management processes to ensure formal change control. - Task prioritization and funding allocation clearly address both ES&H and programmatic needs. - Line management provides input and approval of task prioritization and funding allocation.